jadTahaGit/Monsters-Search/notes.md

   whenever the state changes this React function is called (Hey React, build the components again with the new state). function React(state, components){}
 - Data can never move UP .
 It just move down!
 That makes Debuging Easy!(Just look where the Data is & where it flows)

+# UI Library

+- React workins mainly on views think of it as a robot the does the changes for you
+- That means we can have another robots now talking to ReactRobot & asking for some WebView Changes
+- REACT DOM: React with DOM bzw.
+Web Browser.
+- REACT Nativ: Change this view in IOS/Android App
+- REACT 3b60 VR APPs
+- Electron & React Desktop for Windows & MacOs & linux OS
+- ReactToBlast for Command
+- Idea of Cross Platforms took of with REACT